kaaaaaaaaaaai/paragraph-with-alignment/README.md

 ## Tool's settings

-This Tool has no setting
+This Tool has no settings

 ## Output data